 Sailing stones are geologic phenomena that have always fascinated people from all walks of life until the revelation of their secret in 2014.
 The stones move from one direction to the next leaving long trails along the smooth valley floor without any animal or human intervention.
 Stones with smooth bottom wander from one direction to another while stones with rough bottom travel only in straight and striated path.
 Several observations also reveal that stones may start to travel next to each other for a time being until one abruptly changes direction to the right, left or even back to where it first came from.
 The lengths of the trails also differ.
 Stones with the same size and shape may travel at the same speed and length but one of them may stop abruptly or move ahead.

 Several hypotheses were suggested as to why they move and how they do it.
 The sailing stones of the Racetrack Playa, Death Valley National Park in California were first studied in the 1900s because the trails are very notable.
 Scientists were not able to find the answers to the mysterious sailing stones for almost a century and in 2014, they finally solved the mystery by using a time lapse video footage.
 It revealed that the stones move within the flow of thin melting ice sheets at low wind speeds.

-To make the stones move the following conditions should be perfect: thin layer of clay, non-flooded but saturated surface, strong sustained winds to keep the stones moving and very strong gusts as an initial force.
+To make the stones move the following conditions should be perfect: a thin layer of clay, a non-flooded but saturated surface, strong sustained winds to keep the stones moving and very strong gusts as an initial force.